ippontech/blog-usa/posts/kotlin-like-java-but-better-2.md

   - A `GET` request to this endpoint will return the current list of people.

 ### /api/ping
-Start up the app and test these endpoints out!
+Start up the app and test these endpoints out.
 First, we can hit the `/ping` endpoint to double check that our service is running and accepting connections.
 We expect a simple `pong` response from this request.
 ```
 curl --request GET --url http://localhost:8080/api/ping
 ```

 ### /api/people/add
 We can then add a new person to the service using the `/people/add` endpoint.
-Feel free to edit this command to add several people!
+Feel free to edit this command to add several people.
 We expect the first and last name of the person we added to be returned.
 ```
 curl --request POST \
   --url http://localhost:8080/api/people/add \